Hawkfish anthias: Habitat and biology

 The hawkfish anthias is found in inshore waters in the vicinity of coral reefs, small groups may occur near caves, overhangs and drop-offs, at depths of 10 to 70 m.
 It can be found singly or in small groups and tends to be a secretive species which frequently swims upside down under overhangs or cave ceilings.
 They are faithful to a specific shelter.
 Their diet consists mainly of zooplankton.
 Hawkfish anthias are protogynous hermaphrodites and when a male in a loose aggregation dies or dis appears the dominant female changes sex to become the male.

 Taxonomy

 The hawkfish anthias was first formally described by Masao Watanbe in 1949 with the type locality given as Itoman, Okinawa, in the Ryukyus.
 Watanabe placed the new species in the monospecific genus Serranocirrhitus within the hawkfish family, Cirrhitidae.
 In 1962 the Australian ichthyologist Gilbert Percy Whitley described a new species which he also placed in a monospecific genus and named Dactylanthias mcmichaeli, although he placed this species in the grouper family Serranidae, as one of the anthias.
-Later John E. Randall and Phillip C. Heemstra were able to show that S. latus and D. mcmichaeli were synonymous and that the species should be placed in the subfamily Anthiinea of the Serranidae.
+Later John E. Randall and Phil Heemstra were able to show that S. latus and D. mcmichaeli were synonymous and that the species should be placed in the subfamily Anthiinea of the Serranidae.
 It is the only species in its genus.